-How the invention of Tupperware liberated housewives in the 50s and beyond.
+The invention of Tupperware was more than just a new storage container.
+We look at how it liberated American housewives in the 50s and beyond.

 Kitchens would come to evolve for these stackable containers on shelves, fridges, and cupboards.
 It became so iconic that any plastic box with a lid you might stick your soup in became referred to as Tupperware.
-It was a saving grace at a time when frugality was fresh in the minds of women coming out on the other side of rationing.
+It was a saving grace at a time when frugality was fresh in the minds of women emerging from the other side of rationing.
 It was a superior technology for its time, surviving decades as a necessary function for anyone who runs a kitchen with leftovers.

-Thanks to a man, an Earl no less, Earl Silas Tupper’s experimentation with plastics (new at the time) landed him with this lightweight, unbreakable box for which housewives would come to find all prisms of uses for.
+Thanks to a man, an Earl no less, Earl Silas Tupper’s experimentation with a new innovation – plastics– landed him with this lightweight, unbreakable box for which housewives would come to find all prisms of uses for.
 Later, taking inspiration from the anti-spill lid on a paint can, he sought to invent a spill-proof seal allowing the containers to be stored any way up in the fridge.
-It was 1942, Tupperware and patented burping seal was born, sure to blow the socks off retailers and consumers alike.
+It was 1942: Tupperware and the patented burping seal was born and was sure to blow the socks off retailers and consumers.

 Except it didn’t, not for a while at least.
 Though Tupper had introduced his product into catalogues, department and hardware stores, the take-up wasn’t a success.
-Consumers didn’t know what to do with these plastic incarnations having been used to glass, metal, and earthenware products.
-Though its advertisements pointed out “The secret’s in the seal”, ironically, it remained a secret because consumers didn’t know how to work it.
+Consumers didn’t know what to do with these plastic incarnations after becoming used to glass, metal, and earthenware products.
+Though its advertisements pointed out “the secret’s in the seal”, that USP ironically remained secret because consumers didn’t know how to work it.

 The marketing was all off – a feat that party planner Brownie Wise identified.
 After three days of trying to figure out how to use the seal, she wrote to the Earl suggesting he sold the wares through the Party Plan method.
 In 1951, Tupperware was pulled from shelves and sold via home parties.
 Brownie was made head of the party side of the business.